Athletics at the 1904 Summer Olympics – Men's standing long jump

 The men's standing long jump was a track and field athletics event held as part of the athletics at the 1904 Summer Olympics programme.
 It was the second time the event was held.
 The competition was held on Monday, August 29, 1904.
 Four athletes, all from the United States, competed.
 Ray Ewry continued his dominance of the standing jumps at the Olympics, successfully defending his championships in this one as well as the other two.
 He also set a new world record.
 Charles King took silver, with John Biller receiving bronze.

+The winning margin was 20 cm which was the only time the men's standing long jump was won by more than 17 cm at the Olympics.

 Background

 This was the second appearance of the event, which was held four times from 1900 to 1912.
 American Ray Ewry returned as the defending Olympic champion and world record holder; he was heavily favored in this as well as all the standing jumps.

 Competition format

 There was a single round of jumping.
 Jumpers each had four jumps.